hiyingnn/acl-poc/README.md

 ```

 ### Stretch: Multiple resources
+- Not a high priority since the **Record Overwrite permissions is not high priority**
 #### (1): OPA Partial evaluation and custom repository that extends `MongoRepository`
 - Inspiration: https://blog.openpolicyagent.org/write-policy-in-opa-enforce-policy-in-sql-d9d24db93bf4
 - Some downsides by using this library